 2. Difficulty in falling asleep

 4. Witnessing non-restorative sleep

-1. Lifestyle Changes - Using the sleep diary, one can figure out what triggers your insomnia and take steps to eliminate them.
+Using the sleep diary, one can figure out what triggers your insomnia and take steps to eliminate them.
 Avoid stimulants such as caffeine and nicotine.
 Alcohol consumption and spicy foods can also cause sleep and digestive problems.
-Though exercise is a proven method of aiding sleep, hard exercise close to bedtime can make you feel to energised to sleep properly.
+Though exercise is a proven method of aiding sleep, hard exercise close to bedtime can make you feel too energised to sleep properly.

-3. Sleep Restriction - If you are not able to sleep, don’t toss and turn for too long.
+If you are not able to sleep, don’t toss and turn for too long.
 Get up and find something to do or read a book.
 Stay awake if required because your body will eventually have to sleep.
-By restricting the sleep, you sleep pattern gradually improves.
+By restricting sleep, your sleep pattern gradually improves.

-4. Inhale through the left nostril - The yoga method is known to reduce the blood pressure and calm you.
-The sleep therapist suggest to lie on the left side, rest a finger on the left nostril to close it and start slow, deep breathing in the left nostril.
+The yoga method is known to reduce the blood pressure and calm you.
+The sleep therapist suggests lying on the left side, resting a finger on the left nostril to close it and start slow, deep breathing in the left nostril.
 It is suggested that this technique is good when overheating and menopausal hot flushes are preventing sleep.